 1913 Could George Abbott have realized his appearance in The Misleading Lady would begin a 76 year career in the theatre?
 Charles W. Goddard and Paul Dickey are the authors of the play about a woman who tricks a man into marriage just for a joke.
 Lewis Stone is the star directed by Holbrook Blinn.

 1929 The Game of Love and Death by Romain Rolland stars Claude Rains, Alice Brady, Otto Kruger, and debuting Henry Fonda in a walk-on.
 Presented by the Theatre Guild and directed Rouben Mamoulian, the play will run six weeks.

 1933 Playwright George S. Kaufman and critic Alexander Woollcott team up for the play The Dark Tower, which runs just 57 performances at the Morosco Theatre.
 Kaufman uses Woollcott as the subject of his 1939 comedy, The Man Who Came to Dinner.

 1952 The Mousetrap by Agatha Christie is set at the Ambassadors' Theatre in London.
 The cast, trapped in a lonely snow-bound manor, is led by Richard Attenborough and his off-stage wife Sheila Sim.
-The longest uninterrupted run in the history of world theatre, it played its 25,000th performance on November 18, 2012.
+The longest uninterrupted run in the history of world theatre, it has played over 27,000 performances.

 2002 Queen Elizabeth II attends the 50th anniversary performance of The Mousetrap in London's West End.
 It's the first time the monarch has seen the thriller, which opened the same year she ascended the throne, and both are still reigning.

 2008 Gerald Schoenfeld, the longtime Chairman of the theatre-owning powerhouse known as the Shubert Organization and a man routinely referred to as the most powerful man on Broadway, dies at his home in Manhattan.
 He was 84 years old.